StravaWindAnalysis/stravawindanalysis.github.io/README.md

-# Strava Segment Weather Analysis
+# Strava Segment Wind Analysis
 ## Purpose
 The purpose of this web app is to analyze segment efforts on Strava and determine if wind was a considerable factor in the performance.